allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 2.2.2.
 Refactoring: Rename Variables

 Can you figure out what any of those variables are for? **Yes.
 The ``c`` variable passed into the function must be the course we are registering for.
-And the ``w`` variable is assignedc to the wizard data we get back from the repository.
+And the ``w`` variable is assigned to the wizard data we get back from the repository.
 I will rename them to make it easier to understand the code.**

 **Nomer changus**